-I have had this idea in my head for over a year, and today was the day that I tested a few scenarios until I got a working solution.
+I have had the idea of power query self referencing tables in my head for over a year, and today was the day that I tested a few scenarios until I got a working solution.
 Let me start with a problem description and then my solution.

 Add Comments to a Bank Statement